hphuongdhsp/ml-blog/_posts/2022-08-04-segmentation-model-part4.md

 title: Segmentation Model-Part IV - Data augmentation on the GPU with Kornia library
 ---

-In this post, we discover how to use [Kornia](https://github.com/kornia/kornia) modules in order to perform the data augmentatio on the GPU in batch mode.
+In this post, we discover how to use [Kornia](https://github.com/kornia/kornia) modules in order to perform the data augmentation on the GPU in batch mode.
 Kornia is a differentiable library that allows classical computer vision to be integrated into deep learning models.
 Kornia consists a lot of components.
 One of them is `kornia.augmentation` - a module to perform data augmentation in the GPU.

 We will work with the Segmentation Problem (Nail Segmentation).
 For that, we use Pytorch Lightninig to train model and use Kornia to build the data augmentation on the GPU.